sarathchandrikak/sarathchandrikak/README.md

 👋 Hi there!!

-I am Sarath Chandrika K - Sarath or Chandrika whatever you prefer to refer.
+I am Sarath or Chandrika whatever you prefer to refer.

 After multiple career thoughts for couple of years, I figured out my interest in data analytics domain and currently on the move for a thriving success.
 I can say I am well determined and focused in achieving things I wish for and my main motto "Don't think, just do it whatever it takes"